luciangreen/gitl/README.md

 # GitL

-* GitL is a decentralised Git that lets you commit and view diffs of version control system in your local folder.
+* GitL is a decentralised Git that lets you commit and view diffs of the version control system in your local folder.

 # Getting Started

-Please read the following instructions on how to install the project on your computer for controlling versions.
+Please read the following instructions on installing the project on your computer for controlling versions.

 # Prerequisites